Heart, Vascular, and Stroke Institute

 We will gain talent and expertise in cardiothoracic surgery for the treatment of complex valvular disease for the sickest of patients with failing heart, and the inception of disease-specific Centers of Excellence for patients with hypertrophic cardiomyopathy and other complex aortopathies.
 The new institute will enable access to novel mechanical circulatory support therapies for patients with end-stage heart disease and the collection of contemporary minimally invasive percutaneous heart therapies like no other program in the region.

-Diagrams and elevations of the building can be found here.
+Diagrams and elevations of the building can be found on our website: NCHmd.org/critical-care).
 Plans call for a modern, state of the art building that will be a beautiful addition to our campus and one that our entire community will be proud of.
 Based on concerns about building heights which we have been hearing from residents, we have already amended the plan from a six-story to a five-story building.
 The trees and vegetation that are already on campus will remain and more foliage will be brought in to further enhance the beauty of our campus while remaining true to the dense landscape feel that is symbolic of old Naples.

 The proximity of the new proposed building to our main hospital is strategic and will allow for the integration and purposeful use of our existing three new state-of-the-art cardiovascular ORs and cardiovascular intensive care units.
 The addition of two-three additional cardiovascular ORs and 20+ other cardiac intensive care units will be vital to care for the needs of our community.